The Development Application Guide provides a step-by-step overview of the Development Application process.

 How do I arrange a formal pre-lodgement meeting?

-To book a pre-lodgement application meeting call Council.
+To book a pre-lodgement application meeting call Council on (02) 4677 1100 or complete the Request for a Pre-DA Consultation Meeting Form.
 You must provide any plans and supporting documentation you have prepared at least 10 days before the meeting.
-Fees can be paid on the day of your meeting at the Customer Service counter.

 What do I supply with a pre-lodgement meeting?

 It is important to be prepared for the pre-lodgement meeting.
 You will need to have an outline of what is being proposed.
 The amount of input given by staff depends on the amount and quality of information that you are able to provide.
 Useful material includes: